imprakhartripathi/Spendly/readme.md

 - 🚀 Starts application in production mode
 - 📊 Shows final status and URLs

-#### `spendly.ps1`
-Quick launcher for shortcuts:
-- 📍 Can be run from anywhere
-- 🎯 Automatically navigates to project directory
-- ⚡ Passes arguments to main runner

 ### 📚 Documentation
 - `DOCKER_DEPLOYMENT.md` - Complete Docker guide